microphone Radio Days!

 c.1977-78 WMTE/WRRK studios relocate to the upper floor of the Ramsdell building at the corner of River and Maple Streets in downtown Manistee.

-December 1985 An agreement is reached by Manistee Radio Corporation to sell WMTE 1340 and WRRK 97.7 to TMN Broadcasting Corporation.
-The sale later falls through and Chuck Hedstrom retains ownership.
+September 1985 An agreement is reached by Manistee Radio Corporation (Charles Hedstrom) to sell the licenses for WMTE 1340 and WRRK 97.7 to TMN Broadcasting Corporation (Peter M. Nezki) for $42,500.
+The sale later falls through.

 November 1986 Manistee Radio Corporation sells WMTE 1340 and WRRK 97.7 to Manistee Broadcasting Company, Inc., which is owned by a group of local investors.